 Selects a different data file on disk, which will subsequently serve as new input for the current data pipeline.
-All modifiers in the pipeline are retained but the data they operate on gets replaced.
+All modifiers in the pipeline are preserved, but the input data they operate on gets replaced.

 - Pick new remote file

-Same as above, but allows you to load data from a new remote URL instead of picking a file from the local filesystem.
+Same as above, but lets you load simulation data from a new remote URL instead of picking a file in the local filesystem.

 - Reload file

-Reloads the data for the current animation frame from the external file.
-This function is useful if the file contents have been updated or replaced, for example after re-running a simulation or editing the file in an external program.
+Refreshes the data for the current animation frame from the external file.
+This function is useful if the file contents have been updated or replaced, for example, after re-running a simulation or editing the file in an external program.